Emotional Support Animal Florida

 If you’re on your way to Florida by airplane and already have your pet registered, The Aircraft Carrier Act permits them to accompany you on the flight providing you have a separate letter from your mental health professional allowing this.
 Your ESA could even sit with you in the cabin providing they aren’t too big or are creating a disturbance.
 Inside Florida, you can then go and apply for a rental property.
 The landlord or property manager is not allowed to discriminate against ESA’s or their owners under federal law, and they can get into serious trouble if they do.

 You will need another separate letter from your therapist or psychiatrist again to allow your animal to live with you in a rental property.
 With very few exceptions, the landlord or property manager must allow you to live on the premises providing you qualify as a suitable tenant.
 You can’t be charged any additional fees for your pet and will only have to pay extra money if they damage the property.
-The owner must also provide reasonable accommodation for you and your animal and the laws regarding this are greatly in your favour.
+The owner must also provide reasonable accommodation for you and your animal and the laws regarding this are greatly in your favor.